Skip to main content

 As much as we all wish COVID-19 were a thing of the past, it’s not.
 It’s still very much here and making some people very sick, especially people who are at high risk for progression to severe COVID-19.

-have had mild-to-moderate COVID-19 symptoms for 5 days or fewer, and
+have had symptoms for 5 days or fewer, and

-have a high-risk factor for progression to severe COVID-19, such as being 50 years or older or having certain health conditions and/or lifestyle factors.
+have a high-risk factor for progression to severe COVID-19, such as having certain health conditions and/or lifestyle factors.

 PAXLOVID is authorized for emergency use